ClusterLabs/PAF/docs/workshop/en/workshop-PAF.md

 * `corosync-keygen`
 * `corosync-quorumtool`

-Pacemaker aussi installe un certain nombre de binaires commun à toutes les distributions, dont les suivants que vous pourriez rencontrer dans ce workshop ou dans certaines discussions :
+FR Pacemaker aussi installe un certain nombre de binaires commun à toutes les FR distributions, dont les suivants que vous pourriez rencontrer dans ce workshop FR ou dans certaines discussions :
+FR
+Pacemaker also installs it's share of binaries that are common across all Linux distributions.
+Some of them are listed below as they will be used in the rest of this workshop or are commonly discussed in Pacemaler related topics:

 * `crm_attribute`
 * `crm_node`